Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

 **TSS gff files:** If the user wants to compare transcripts with TSSs, TSS gff files are required.
+Please check the section :ref:`tss_ps`.

 **Gff files of genome anntations containing CDSs, tRNAs, rRNAs, etc:** If the user wants to compare transcripts with genome annotations or modify transcript based on genome annotations like CDSs, tRNAs, rRNAs, genome annotation gff files are required.
 There are four options for modification of transcripts: